boardfish/remote_record/README.md

 ### Creating a remote record class

-A standard RemoteRecord class looks like this.
+A standard Remote Record class looks like this.
 It should have a `get` method, which returns a hash of data you'd like to query on the user.

 `RemoteRecord::Base` exposes private methods for the `remote_resource_id` and